Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 - Mixon did not record a rush attempt in Week 18 versus the Browns.

-- Mixon has rushed for 111 yards on 30 carries (37.0 yards per game) with one touchdown over his last three games.
+- Over his last three outings, Mixon has piled up 30 carries for 111 yards (37.0 per game) and one touchdown.

 Mixon's Cincinnati Teammates